 Jude and Noah are twins, inseparable ones.
 They grew up supporting each other: Jude’s the daredevil and Noah’s the artistic one who might just be in love with the boy next door.
 But then tragedy strikes, drastically changing their lives — and, fast forward several years later, they’re barely on speaking terms.
 Something has to give for them to journey back to one another’s side.
 But one thing’s for sure: this story is for both Noah and Jude to tell.
-An exquisite must-read for fans of Nicola Yoon, Emma Straub, and Rainbow Rowell.
+I'll Give You the Sun is an exquisite must-read for fans of Nicola Yoon, Emma Straub, and Rainbow Rowell.

 18. My Life Next Door by Huntley Fitzpatrick

 For 10 years, Samantha Reed has lived next door to Jase Garrett without talking to him.
 In fact, the Reeds don’t have much to do with the Garretts at all.
 Loud, chaotic, and affectionate, the Garretts seem completely foreign to Samantha’s own prim family.
 That is, until the summer that Samantha meets Jase for the first time and finds herself falling for him — hard.
-Not just another summer romance, Huntley Fitzgerald will make you swoon all over again with this timely novel about the tangles of first love and family.
+My Life Next Door is not just another summer romance: Huntley Fitzgerald will make you swoon all over again with this timely novel about the tangles of first love and family.

-19. Nick & Norah’s Infinite Playlist by Rachel Cohn
+19. Nick & Norah's Infinite Playlist by David Levithan